santhosh01konduru-gif/Webcam-Image-Capture-and-Video-Processing-Using-OpenCV/README.md

 # NAME: konduru santhosh
 # REG.No: 212225240074
-# Image Capture and Video Processing Using OpenCV
+# EXP-2:Image Capture and Video Processing Using OpenCV
 ---

 ## Aim